nickzoic/nick.zoic.org/art/yearn-for-the-mines/index.md

 ![median values (zoomed)](img/median2.png)
 *median filter: zoomed in a little more*

-### Landscaping
+### Terrain

 At the moment the landscape is pretty boring ... flat ... because it is.
-The continent is hilly as anything.
+The continent of Britain is hilly as anything.

+So I suspect what it needs is a `(256 * SCALE × 256 * SCALE)`
+elevation map,
-So I suspect what it needs is some kind of elevation map, letting the landscape "fall up" from the coast to the mountains, and down from the coast to the depths.
+letting the landscape "fall up" from the coast to the mountains, and down from the coast to the depths.

-This would also get rid of the big square corners all over the place.
+For `SCALE = 12` this is about 10M values, so could be sensibly stored as a single bytearray, and then we take many passes to fill in the heights and depths.

+### Trees

 It also needs trees!
 I can generate saplings, I'm not sure whether they'll sprout on their own.